 The shelf would be 185 miles long.
 But if you built a five-tiered shelving unit, it would only need to be 37 miles long.

-First of all, because everyone and their uncle will be ordering the book after it’s released— but you’ll have yours as soon as it’s available.
-More important, pre-ordering the 2020 ERG now locks in our lowest price ever.
+First of all, because everyone and their uncle will be ordering the book — but you’ll have yours as sooner rather than later.
+More important, ordering the 2020 ERG now locks in our lowest price ever.

 Labelmaster is a full-service provider of goods and services for hazardous materials and Dangerous Goods professionals, shippers, transport operators and EH&S providers.
 See our full line of solutions at labelmaster.com.